Everything Elon Musk has said about Threads and Mark Zuckerberg

 Twitter owner Elon Musk is apparently unhappy with the phenomenal rise of Threads, the new social media platform launched by Meta CEO Mark Zuckerberg.
-While Zuckerberg’s platform set a new record for most downloads ever in history, the website traffic of Twitter is reportedly going down.
+While Zuckerberg’s platform is setting user records, the website traffic of Twitter is reportedly going down.

 The ‘fight,’ which has not yet entered the mixed martial arts (MMA) ring, is intense, with Musk and Zuckerberg exchanging jibes over the weekend after the launch of Threads.